4minitz/4minitz/.docker/README.md

-## How to build a dockerfile for a 4Minitz demo server
+## How to build a docker image for a 4Minitz demo server

 Hint: The BUILD.sh script below will not work on Windows.
 Use MacOS or Linux to build a docker image.